DreadSpaghetti/DnDCheatsheetTemplates/Classes/Bard/Bard Base Class.md

 of the Bard table.

 #### Spell Slots
-The Bard table shows how many spell slots you have to cast your spells of 1st level and higher.
+The Bard table shows how many spell slots you have to cast your bard spells of 1st level and higher.
 To cast one of these spells, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a long rest.
 For example, if you know the 1st-level spell Cure Wounds and have a 1st-level and a